top of page

 - Jen Dowdell

+I enjoy being an exhibiting member of the Buffalo Society of Artists and the Western New York Artists Group.
+I also enjoy being an active member of the Interior Design Association of WNY.
 I have been honored both locally and nationally for my artwork, and regularly exhibit when the opportunity arises.
-I enjoy being an exhibiting member of the Buffalo Society of Artists and the Western New York Artists Group.
-I also enjoy being an active member of the Interior Design Association of WNY , currently serving on the Board of Directors.
+My artwork can be found locally in private homes and businesses, as well as Miami, Florida.